EY Tone of Voice — Building & Better

 What is EY's brand message?

-EY's core message is about Global professional services.
-Their concept "Better world" drives their mission: To build a better working world.
+EY's core message: Global professional services Their mission: To build a better working world

 What makes EY's brand voice unique?

 EY stands out through their building, better, working communication style.
-Their central brand tension — "Worse vs. Better World" — shapes every message they craft in the Services sector.
+Their central brand tension, "Worse vs. Better World", shapes how they communicate across the Services sector.

 What language style does EY use?